madfam-io/plinto/apps/docs/content/guides/organizations/rbac.md

 ## Overview

-Plinto's RBAC system provides flexible, scalable access control with hierarchical roles, custom permissions, and resource-level restrictions.
+Janua's RBAC system provides flexible, scalable access control with hierarchical roles, custom permissions, and resource-level restrictions.
 The system supports both predefined roles and dynamic custom roles that can inherit from parent roles.

 ## Core Concepts